 In the 2 or 3 weeks prior to surgery, attend any scheduled appointments with your surgeon.
 You will need to have several tests done before your surgery.
 Most of these tests are done so that your doctors can evaluate and compare your health before and after CABG surgery.
 The tests can also help your doctors anticipate any special needs.
 To be ready by the day of your surgery, the tests need to be done days or weeks before.

 Tests done days or weeks before surgery

-Drugs and CABG surgery
+Medicine and CABG surgery

 You should discuss complications of CABG surgery a few weeks beforehand with both your surgeon and your family.
-In particular, you may wish to clarify your desires about matters such as life support (such as a breathing tube or medications to keep you alive) and resuscitation measures (such as chest compressions and electric shock) in case of an emergency.
+In particular, you may wish to clarify your desires about matters such as life support (such as a breathing tube or medicines to keep you alive) and resuscitation measures (such as chest compressions and electric shock) in case of an emergency.